codyseibert/wordpress-quick-start/README.md

 6. modify `.env` to replace your secret passwords
 7. modify `Caddyfile` to have the domain or subdomain you expect to host your wordpress site
 8. run the setup script: `./setup.sh`
-9. load up a web browser to your domain after some time
+9. load up a web browser to your domain (it might take a minute to host the database, wordpress, and Caddy, so give it some time)

 ## Credits